 Is it functional?

-Is this content item displaying correctly?
+Is this content displaying correctly?
 Are there any broken links or images?
 Does it have proper meta description for optimal display in search results?

 Is it correct?